 In the first film, called ‘Einstein’s Nightmare’, I think I went as far as anyone has on a TV programme for the general viewer, arriving at some pretty advanced ideas in quantum mechanics: the EPR paradox and Bell’s inequality, which provides a mathematical test of whether the world of the very small exists when we are not observing it or whether it just has a fuzzy potential for existence until we look, conjuring it into solidity.

-The equation I had on the white board towards the end of the programme was, I said, due to John Bell and it would prove whether Einstein or Bohr was right about the nature of quantum reality.
-The sharp eyed among you may have noticed a CGI equation appearing on the screen a little earlier with the right hand side of the ‘inequality’ being ≤ 1.
+The equation I had on the whiteboard towards the end of the programme was, I said, due to John Bell and it would prove whether Einstein or Bohr was right about the nature of quantum reality.
+The sharp-eyed among you may have noticed a CGI equation appearing on the screen a little earlier with the right-hand side of the ‘inequality’ being ≤ 1.
 Now, it had suddenly become ≤2.
-Also, there are four rather than three terms on the left hand side.
+Also, there are four rather than three terms on the left-hand side.

 The difference is that the whiteboard formula is actually called the Clauser-Horne-Shimony-Holt inequality, not the Bell inequality, and it is a slightly more sophisticated version, concocted by the four physicists it is named after, five years after Bell’s original work.

 Anyway, these are subtleties.
 What bothered many people (well the handful who tweeted me about it anyway) was the third quantity, which was negative.
-Why did I then proceed to add it rather than subtract it?
+Why did I then proceed to add it rather than subtracting it?

 To recap, I had four numbers to add together.
 If the total came to under 2, then Einstein’s version of quantum reality was correct and the world is deterministic, rather than probabilistic, with quantum entities existing prior to being observed.
 But if the total came to over 2, then Niels Bohr was right and there is no objective reality out there in the absence of measurement and the subatomic world is ruled by chance and probability.

 The first two numbers were 0.56 and 0.82.
-The third was –0.59, so it seems I would have to take this way from the running total.
+The third was –0.59, so it seems I would have to take this away from the running total.
 The fourth number, another 0.56, should then have left me with a total of 1.35 and victory for Einstein.